 Thesis Projects

 Interested in a fun and challenging thesis project in theoretical computer science?
 Great!
-Read this entire page and apply by Thursday, September 1, 2022.
+Read this entire page and apply by April 1 or October 1 for a thesis project during the summer and winter term, respectively.

 Prerequisites